olmobianc/olmobianc/README.md

 </h1>

 <h3 align="center">
-  I'm a Front-End Developer with a passion for astronomy!
+  I'm a Front-End Developer with a strong passion for astronomy!
 </h3>

 <br />